Dolf van der Linden: Career

-In 1969 he refused to go to the Eurovision Song Contest in Spain, claiming that Francoist Spain reminded him too much of his experiences in World War II.
-Frans de Kok stepped in and was lucky enough to accompany what turned out to be another winning entry, "De troubadour" by Lenny Kuhr.
+In 1969 he refused to go to Spain for Eurovision, claiming that Francoist Spain reminded him too much of his experiences in World War II.
+Frans de Kok stepped in and conducted the winning entry, "De troubadour" by Lenny Kuhr.
 In the 1970 contest in Amsterdam, van der Linden was asked by RTÉ to step in and conduct "All Kinds of Everything" by Dana, another winner.

 In the 1970s, Dolf van der Linden tried to rejuvenate and modernise his orchestra.
-In 1980, he retired, and his successor as chief conductor of the Metropole Orchestra was Rogier van Otterloo.
+In 1980, he retired, succeeded by Rogier van Otterloo.
 In 1995 he was awarded a Golden Harp for his outstanding achievements for entertainment music in the Netherlands; at the ceremony, he conducted the Metropole Orchestra for the last time.
 In 1999, van der Linden died in Hilversum.

 On 22 June 2015, which would have been van der Linden's 100th birthday, the Metropole Orchestra played a concert of his compositions and arrangements.
 At this occasion, the first copy of van der Linden's biography, written by Bas Tukker, was presented to Dolf's younger brother Rob.